310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/unmei_power_energy.md

     <td>
       Passionately, passionately invigorated
       <br>
-      That’s the energy that the power of fate gives me
+      That’s the energy that the power of fate gives me[^2]
       <br>
-      As tears sparkle down, and I become smeared with mud
+      As tears sparkle down, and I become smeared with mud[^3]
       <br>
       I strive to live through today
       <br>
-      For my ‘like’ is the strongest there ever was!
+      For my ‘like’ is the strongest there ever was![^1]
     </td>
   </tr>
   <tr>